k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/16_tdm_data_generation_implementation.md

 There are several optional modes for the data generation inner flow:

-- **Row by row** - the inner flow can return a single row and let the RowsGenerator Actor handle parent rows and number of rows per parent.
+- **Row by row** - this is the recommended approach and is implemented by the data generation flows.
+The inner flow returns a single row and lets the RowsGenerator Actor handle parent rows and the number of rows per parent ID.
 The flow can return either multiple results that will serve as the row columns or a single result named **result** of a **Map** type.

-- **Rows per parent** - if the inner flow returns a single result named **result** with a **collection of maps**, the Actor will collect them and move to the next parent row.
+Note that you can edit the data generation flow to be executed in different modes if needed:

+- **Rows per parent** - generate all records for each input parent ID.
+For example, generating 2-5 open cases and 1-6 close cases per each parent activity ID requires using the 'rows per parent' mode.
-- **Handle all parent rows** - a flow can traverse the parent_rows and return a **collection of maps**.
+- **Handle all parent rows** - generate all records for all input parent IDs.
 The Actor will return these rows and will not call the inner flow again.

-The data generation flow returns multiple results that will serve as the row columns and it is executed in the **row by row** mode.
-You can edit the data generation flow to be executed in either the **rows per parent** or the **handle all parent rows** modes as explained above.

-For example, generating 2-5 open cases and 1-6 close cases per activity requires using the 'rows per parent' mode.

 Click [here](/articles/19_Broadway/actors/07a_data_generators_actors.md#rowsgenerator) for more information and examples about the RowsGenerator Actor.